Skip to content

 • Nausea

-Consult a health professional if digestive issues are frequent or accompanied by vomiting, weight loss, blood in stools, or persistent pain.
-These symptoms may indicate underlying illnesses requiring medical follow-up.
+You should consult a health professional if digestive problems are frequent, if they are accompanied by vomiting, weight loss, blood in the stools or persistent pain.
+These symptoms may indicate underlying illnesses requiring medical attention.

-If difficult digestion becomes frequent or is accompanied by unusual symptoms like persistent pain, unexplained weight loss, vomiting, or blood in stools, it's important to see a health professional.
+If difficult digestion becomes frequent or is accompanied by unusual symptoms such as persistent pain, unexplained weight loss, vomiting or blood in the stool, it is important to consult a healthcare professional.

-A doctor or nutritionist can identify the exact cause, recommend appropriate treatment, and check for serious digestive diseases like gastroesophageal reflux or hiatal hernia.
+A doctor or nutritionist can identify the exact cause of the disorder, offer appropriate treatment and check if it is not a sign of more serious digestive diseases such as gastroesophageal reflux or hiatal hernia.

-Every body is unique: listen to yours, gradually find what works best, and consult a health professional if uncertain—these are the keys to long-term digestive improvement.
+Each organism is unique: listening to your body, gradually testing what works for you, and consulting a health professional if in doubt are the keys to lastingly improving your digestion.

 Previous